-While we expect increasing expenses, driven by the increasing regulatory requirements, to continue to constrain BNG Bank's profitability, the bank's business model, dominant position in the market and close relationships with its clients (who are also its shareholders) will continue to provide it with sufficient flexibility in setting up margins, thereby preserving the necessary level of profit.
+While we expect increasing expenses, driven by regulation, to continue to constrain BNG Bank's profitability, the bank's business model, dominant position in the market and close relationships with its clients (who are also its shareholders) will continue to provide it with sufficient flexibility in setting up margins, thereby preserving the necessary level of profit.
 BNG Bank's net interest margin has been consistently in the 30-40 bps range.
-However BNG Bank's net interest margin decreased to 29 bps in 2019 from 35 bps in 2018, negatively affected by the prolonged decline in interest rates.
+BNG Bank's net interest margin was stable at 30 bps in June 2020.

 Like most other specialised lenders, BNG Bank's costs are low relative to its total assets.
-The bank's cost-to-income ratio was 23.7% in December 2019, including regulatory costs.
+The bank's cost-to-income ratio was however up to 26.1% in June 2020 from 21.4%, including regulatory costs, as a result of increasing IT expenses and the hiring of external support in relation to the necessary adaptation of the bank to home working in the context of Covid-19.